 Your IT Support Provider's Role in Regulatory Compliance

-After all, these regulations can be confusing and the fines can be steep, so you want to make sure you’re covered.
+It's hard to know who is responsible for what when it comes to compliance.
+These regulations can be confusing and the fines can be steep, so you want to make sure you’re covered.

 As with any regulation, compliance generally has many administrative, physical, and technical components.
 Things like: making sure that sensitive files are in a locked filing cabinet, facilitating employee training, or ensuring that data is encrypted.